 The Comand Online system upgrades the centre 8-inch display to one that's 12.3-inch wide, and drops into it Apple CarPlay and Android Auto, 3D navigation with live traffic info, speed limit assist, and something called "me connect" which brings you concierge info, online connectivity, and car-to-smart-device communications.

-If you feel like splashing out then an extra £3,895 will nets you keyless go, a panoramic roof, a very good Burmester stereo, and more advanced LED lights.
+If you feel like really splashing out then an extra £3,895 for the Premium Plus package nets you keyless go, a panoramic roof, a very good Burmester stereo, and more advanced LED lights.
 We could live without these extras, given the price.

 Mercedes E-Class review: A stunning place to sit

 While the E-Class's fully digital pair of displays made our jaws drop at first sight, their usability irked us somewhat.